michaelpw-w6/fasdex-internal-tools/DEPLOYMENT.md

 ## ✅ Ready to Deploy!

-The application now builds successfully and is ready for Vercel deployment!
+The application now includes webhook integration and is ready for Vercel deployment!